 Step 10: Following the completion of payment, a challan will be generated, which will contain a detailed representation of the transaction along with CIN and bank name.

 Step 11: It is recommended that taxpayers keep a soft copy or hard copy of the challan for future reference.

-If an assessee makes inaccurate self-assessment of income and tax amount payable, the return might be considered defective.
+If an assessee makes an inaccurate self-assessment of income and tax amount payable, the return might be considered defective.
 Presently, the provisions of the Income Tax Act, 1961 allow taxpayers to sort out their returns within 15 days of filing the return.
 Nevertheless, if an assessee fails to rectify the errors, the filed return will be declared defective.

-Both SAT and Advance Tax are paid to the Income Tax Department of India as per the provisions of Income Tax Act, 1961.
+Both SAT and Advance Tax are paid to the Income Tax Department of India as per the provisions of the Income Tax Act, 1961.
 Although these are tax liabilities paid to the Government of India, they are both different from each other.

 |Basis of Comparison||Advance Tax||Self Assessment Tax|

 |Definition||Advance Tax refers to a part of the yearly tax liability that is paid in advance by a taxpayer.||It is the tax amount that is paid by an assessee on his or her assessed income after deducting TDS and Advance Tax.|